greggersaurus/OpenSteamController/Firmware/README.md

 Run Project -> Build All to compile.

+## Firmware Configuration

+There are two primary modes this firmware can be compiled with: DEV_BOARD_FW and SWITCH_WIRED_POWERA_FW.
+See OpenSteamController/inc/fw_cfg.h for further details and to configure which behavior the firmware builds with.

 # TODO

 This is a running list of items I would like to prioritize and not lose track